jofaval/babylon/README.md

 I've chosed babylon to represent the amount of languages, and I also liked the idea of it's ambicousness, because it could, well likely, be the downfall of this project.

 ## Architecture

+An explanation about my choices and my reasoning.

 ### Microservices pattern